Content of this page

 When he committed suicide in 1795 Colonel Robert Jacob Gordon had spent just short of twenty years at the Cape.
 During that time he had amassed an enormous quantity of material, both visual and verbal, concerning the topography, fauna, flora, meteorology, geology and inhabitants of South Africa which, taken together, give an astonishingly complete and detailed overview of the country during the final decades of the Dutch East India Company's regime.
 His achievement is all the more remarkable in that he collected and classified it almost single-handedly, showing equal skills as a botanist, zoologist, ethnographer, linguist, geologist, cartographer and draughtsman, assisted only by a small group of untrained servants and semi-skilled soldiers.

-This outstanding representative of the European Enlightenment was born at Doesburg in Gelderland in June 1743 to a large family whose Scottish forebears had come to the Netherlands in the early 17th century.
+This outstanding representative of the European Enlightenment was baptised in the Dutch Reformed Church at Doesburg, in Gelderland, on 29th September 1743.
+His Scottish forebears had come to the Netherlands in the early 17th century, and had flourished there.
 His grandfather had been burgomaster of Schiedam; and his father had chosen a military career, eventually rising to the rank of Major-General in the Dutch army’s Scots Brigade into which young Robert, the sixth of his seven children, was enrolled at the age of ten.
 After two years at Harderwijk University, apparently without taking a degree, Gordon returned to the brigade in 1761 and was soon promoted to lieutenant and then captain.

 Little is known about Gordon's first trip to the Cape in 1773-74, apparently made at his own volition, during which he travelled as far east as Mossel Bay and at least as far as the Berg River estuary in the north west.
 On his return to Holland he frequented scientific and Enlightenment circles in The Hague until, in 1776, he was commissioned into the Dutch East India Company’s army and posted to Cape Town as second-in-command of the garrison there.
-Arriving in mid-1777, he almost immediately undertook an extensive exploratory journey, the first of four which he assiduously recorded in daily entries in his travel journals.
+Arriving in mid-1777, he almost immediately undertook a second, extensive, exploratory journey which he assiduously recorded in daily entries in his travel journal.
+This was followed by by two more during 1778-79 equally well documented.
 By the time the fourth Anglo-Dutch War broke out in 1780 he had already travelled over the greater part of the colony and had established most of the course of the great river which then formed its northernmost border and to which he gave the name Orange in honour of the Stadholder Willem V. He described and dissected hundreds of indigenous animals and plants, had measured drawings made of them, and sent their details to correspondents throughout Europe.
 He also learnt the principal Khoisan and Bantu languages and dialects, as well as recording the customs and religious rites of these and other indigenous peoples.

-There is evidence to suggest that Gordon had been asked to send detailed reports about the colony directly to the Stadholder; but the only surviving writings in which he attempted to synthesise his observations are his letters to Willem’s principal advisor, the griffier (or secretary of state) Hendrik Fagel.
+There is some evidence to suggest that Gordon had been asked to send detailed reports about the colony directly to the Stadholder; but the only surviving writings in which he attempted to synthesise his observations are his letters to Willem’s principal advisor, the griffier (or secretary of state) Hendrik Fagel.
 For the rest, he codified his material on his Great Map, which was by far the most accurate to have been produced until well into the nineteenth century.
-Although many of his contemporaries believed him to be preparing a publication about South Africa, it would appear that his military duties prevented him from achieving this.
+Although many of his contemporaries believed him to be preparing a publication about South Africa, it would appear that his military duties, especially during the Anglo-Dutch war prevented him from achieving this.

 Gordon took full command of the Cape garrison in 1780 and was promoted colonel in 1782 – a higher rank than any of his predecessors had enjoyed.
-After the end of the fourth Anglo-Dutch War he was able to make one last journey, in 1785; but the revolutionary uprisings in The Netherlands from 1786 and in France from 1789 bred political uncertainty necessitating greater military vigilance.
+After the end of the fourth Anglo-Dutch War he was able to make a fifth and final voyage, from November 1785 to March 1786, in which he seems to have mainly been concerned to correct his former measurements and observations with an improved quadrant and other equipment.
+But the revolutionary uprisings in The Netherlands from 1786 and in France from 1789 bred political uncertainty necessitating greater military vigilance.
 Ultimately the colony was caught unawares after the French invasion of the Netherlands and the Stadholder’s flight to London in 1795.
-When a British force arrived at the Cape that year claiming to represent the Stadholder, Gordon was torn between his deep loyalty house of Orange and his duty as employee of the Dutch East India Company which, to his dismay, he discovered now subject to the French-controlled Batavian Republic.
+When a British force arrived at the Cape that year claiming to represent the Stadholder, Gordon was torn between his deep loyalty house of Orange and his duty as employee of the Dutch East India Company which, to his dismay, he discovered to be subject to the French-controlled Batavian Republic.

 Gordon's first journey, in 1773-1774, was undertaken before he entered the Dutch East India Company's service and no journal of it is known to have survived.